There’s something euphoric about closing a huge deal and getting that sweet, sweet commission check.

 When selling a high ticket offer, it is important to understand the limiting beliefs that keep people from buying.

-There are seven limiting beliefs that we will walk through below.
+There are six limiting beliefs that we will walk through below.

 If you don’t understand or address these issues, your prospect won’t be willing to listen to your pitch at all.